JosefNemec/Playnite/doc/tutorials/scripts/scriptingDatabase.md

 ### Adding New Game

-To add a new game create new instance of [GameInfo](xref:Playnite.SDK.Models.GameInfo) class and call `Add` method from [Games](xref:Playnite.SDK.IGameDatabase.Games) collection.
+To add a new game create new instance of [Game](xref:Playnite.SDK.Models.Game) class and call `Add` method from [Games](xref:Playnite.SDK.IGameDatabase.Games) collection.

 **PowerShell**: